phoboslab/JavaScriptCore-iOS/README.md

+### This Project has been discontinued – Mar.
+2016

+JSC is now a public library on iOS and tvOS.
+[Ejecta](https://github.com/phoboslab/Ejecta) has switched to the JSC library provided by the System.
+It still has some limitations (no native Typed Array API) as of 2016.03.30, but they are mostly workaroundable.

+Also, compiling it for tvOS requires bitcode compilation now, which this fork of JSC does not support.
+You can read up on the [fascinating details in my blog](http://phoboslab.org/log/2015/11/the-absolute-worst-way-to-read-typed-array-data-with-javascriptcore).

 # JavaScriptCore iOS

 The JavaScriptCore library is part of the [WebKit project](http://www.webkit.org/) and thus Open Source.
 However, in the sources you get from the [WebKit SVN](https://svn.webkit.org/repository/webkit/trunk), the XCode project files are curiously missing an iOS compile target.
 The sources you get from [opensource.apple.com](http://opensource.apple.com/release/ios-601/) are missing the project files altogether.
 You can't compile it at all.
 That's quite the Open Source spirit, Apple!